blooddiamond172/STUDENT-MANAGEMENT-with-Spring-Boot/README.md

 # Student-Management
-This project help better understanding about Spring Boot flow architecture and creating APIs for a simple web application.
+This project helps to better understand about Spring Boot flow architecture and create APIs for a simple web application.

 ## Technologies
 + Java 8